See Also Example

 Description

 Determines the items contained in a control's list portion.
-The list is a string array in which each element is a list item.
+The list is a string array7WSH0XQ in which each element is a list item.
 Not available at design-time; read-only at run time for a directory list box, drive list box, and file list box; read/write at run time for a combo box and list box.

 Usage